 Consumers can protect themselves from foodborne illness by taking simple precautions.
 Cook meat and eggs thoroughly, using an internal thermometer.
 Avoid cross contamination by keeping raw meat and eggs away from vegetables and cooked foods and washing all surfaces that come into contact with raw products thoroughly.
 Chill leftovers promptly if they are not going to be eaten within four hours.
 Handle produce with clean hands and always rinse produce, even produce that has been pre-washed, and remove the outer leaves of lettuce and cabbage.
 Finally, report incidents of foodborne illness to your local health department.

-For more information on this specific recall, see this Food and Drug Administration press release.
-For more information about foodborne illnesses in general, see the Center for Disease Control and Prevention website.
-For more information on E.coli specifically, see the government’s food safety website.
+For more information on this specific recall, read this article on Time.com.
+For more information about foodborne illnesses in general, see the CDC web pages on food safety.
+For more information on E.coli specifically, see the CDC’s web page on E.coli.

 For assistance with cases ranging from personal injury to car accidents to wrongful death to medical malpractice, contact the Boston law firm of Breakstone, White and Gluck.
 The experienced and professional attorneys at Breakstone, White and Gluck have practiced law for decades and are available for a consultation by calling 800 379 1244.